We obtained a password-protected ZIP archive named important.zip, which contains the following files:

 The file alien.svg stands out as the smallest and is a strong candidate for a known-plaintext attack.

-This archive is encrypted using ZipCrypto, which is susceptible to a known-plaintext attack.
+This archive is encrypted using ZipCrypto, which is vulnerable to a known-plaintext attack.
 To proceed, we need a sequence of plaintext bytes that align with the beginning of an encrypted file.

 SVG files almost universally start with a standardized XML declaration: